MediaPreneur/lvwrence.github.io/_posts/2017-02-27-jarvis-most-common-reminders.md

 I thought it would be interesting to go through all the reminders [Jarvis](http://hellojarvis.io/) has received and find the most commonly asked reminders.
-Thanks to our very liberal [privacy policy](http://hellojarvis.io/privacy/), I used [Heroku Dataclips](https://devcenter.heroku.com/articles/dataclips) to download a JSON-formatted list of reminders, and then used this short script to count the 100 most common reminders:
+Thanks to our very liberal [privacy policy](http://hellojarvis.io/privacy/), I used [Heroku Dataclips](https://devcenter.heroku.com/articles/dataclips) to download a JSON-formatted list of reminders, and then wrote this short script to count the 100 most common reminders:

 ```python
 from collections import Counter